-Taking any type of vacation is unusual for us.
-With four large rescue dogs (including a 2-year-old who’s been blind from birth), the question has always been, “Who would take care of the dogs?”
-They aren’t little angels, after all.
-We’ve spoiled them perfectly, allowing them the run of our home and access to beds and sofas.
+For us, taking any type of vacation is unusual.
+With four large rescue dogs (including a 2-year-old who’s been blind since birth), the question has always been, “Who would take care of the dogs?”
+Then it occurred to us that renting a pet friendly camper could be the solution we needed.
+And it would allow us to all enjoy the trip together!

 My research led me to GoPetFriendly.com, where I found tips and insights about traveling with dogs that I had never considered.
 I began to think, “We can do this … but we don’t own an RV.”

 Our goal was to drive less than 6 hours per day, take time to walk, hike, and see some sights we’d never stopped at before … with the dogs.
 We laid out a loop: west to Utah, south to Arizona, east to New Mexico, and then north back to Colorado.
 It was our maiden voyage, so we didn’t want to be too ambitious – we just needed a break from the snow.

-We told our kids and friends about our plans, and all of them said, “Oh, that sounds like so much fun!”
+We told our kids and friends about our plans and they all said, “Oh, that sounds like so much fun!”
 But, considering all the things that could go wrong, I replied, “Yes, it will either be a lot of fun … or a complete disaster.”

 Panda did show a little distress over some of the situations, like getting in and out of the trailer on those less than solid steps.
 But we were patient, and after listening to the other dogs doing things a few times, he soon had to prove he could do it, too!

-We were also told that some dogs are weary on the bridge, but ours have a bit of pack bravado and did just fine.
+We were told that some dogs are weary on the bridge, but ours have a bit of pack bravado and did fine.
 Panda kept his nose to the boards however, trying to figure out the gentle sway and hollow sound beneath his feet.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.